JamesAGarcia/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/content-pages-overview.md

 # Content Pages Overview

-By default, Liferay DXP uses the *Content Page* type, which provides a convenient UI for editing and managing Page elements, content, and design.
+By default, Liferay DXP uses the *Content Page* type, which provides a convenient UI for editing Page elements, content, and design.
 With Content Pages, you can use configurable drag-and-drop elements out-of-the-box, or develop your own to create the desired user experience.

 Content Pages also support [A/B Testing](./ab-testing), [Workflow](../../../process-automation/workflow/user-guide/introduction-to-workflow.md), and personalized, adaptive Site experiences.
 See [Understanding Pages](./../understanding-pages/understanding-pages.md) for more information about Page types.